m4ttsch/omscs-notes-notes/operating-systems/thread-design-considerations.md

 At some point in time, a user level thread may decide to re-enable a particular signal.
 At this point, the user level library must again make a system call, and tell the kernel level thread to update its signal mask for this particular signal, enabling it.

 Here we optimize for the common case again.
 Signals themselves occur much less frequently than does the need to update the signal mask.
 Updates of the signal mask are cheap.
 They occur at the user level and avoid system calls.
-Signal handling becomes more expensive - as system calls may be needed to correct discrepancies - but they occur less frequently so we the added cost is acceptable.
+Signal handling becomes more expensive - as system calls may be needed to correct discrepancies - but they occur less frequently so the added cost is acceptable.

 ## Tasks in Linux
 The main abstraction that Linux uses to represent an execution context is called a **task**.
 A  task is essentially the execution context of a kernel level thread.
 A single-threaded process will have one task, and a multithreaded process will have many tasks.